FAQ's for In-Person Visits

 What happens after our visit?

 After our visit concludes, I will complete your visit report and communicate pertinent information to any care providers you designated on your intake forms.
 I will also email the comprehensive report to you via the address you provided on your intake forms.
-If your visits are covered by Lactation Network (LN), I will submit the necessary information so they may process your claim.
-If your insurance is not in-network with LN, I will provide a Superbill to you, upon receipt of payment, so that you may file it with your insurance provider to obtain partial or complete reimbursement for services based on your individual plan.
+If your visits are covered by The Lactation Network (TLN), I will submit the necessary information so they may process your claim.
+If your insurance is not in-network with TLN, I will email a Superbill to you, upon receipt of payment, so that you may file with your insurance provider to obtain partial or complete reimbursement for services based on your individual plan.

-Two weeks of secure portal text messaging is included in your consultation fee.
+Two weeks secure portal text messaging is included in your consultation fee.
 Please make sure to send your communication through the MLC Chat feature in the purple app where you completed your health information.
 There is a green "Chat" tab on the left when signed into the app.
 Once outside of your two week window, I always encourage you to stay in touch with me and ask "quick questions" throughout the course of your breastfeeding and parenting journey.
 If what you are experiencing is clinical in nature and/or requires ongoing support, I will request that we schedule a follow-up visit or phone call.
 20-30 minute calls incur a $30 fee, insurance does not cover the cost of follow up phone calls, but does cover telehealth visits.